michaelballantyne/minipeg/README.md

 (binop "+" 1 2)
 ```

-Left-recursive nonterminal specifications in PEGs are undesirable because theyy lead to diverging parses.
+Left-recursive nonterminal specifications in PEGs are undesirable because they lead to diverging parses.
 The DSL implementation includes a check that identifies this situation and raises a compile-time error.

 ## Installing and running